UMG-Odoo-Dev2/odoo_intern_task/README.md

-# odoo_intern_task

 # PEP
->Python Enhancement Proposal
+> Python Enhancement Proposal
--PEP 8 is to improve the readability and consistency of Python code.
+- PEP 8 is to improve the readability and consistency of Python code.
 ***Use 4-Space Indentation Instead of Tabs***